-Your Husky should be microchipped with all of the information stored up to date.
+Your husky should be microchipped with all of the information stored up to date.
 They should also wear a tag on their collar that has their home address and your phone number.
-You may also want to write on the collar itself both their home address and their destination address, just to be safe.
+You may also want to write both their home address and destination address on the collar itself, just to be safe.

 Some tags can also include a small message that says “I’m chipped”.
 This will alert anyone who finds your Husky to take them to the vet to have their chip read.